A summary of course content from the 2018-2019 MPP curriculum follows, for illustrative purposes.

 One of the consistent responses from senior government practitioners is that they want policymakers who are not just skilled across a range of professional competencies, but also have a humane outlook and a moral compass.
 Foundations challenges you to think deeply to explore your own basic moral and political outlook, and reflect formally on the moral values and goals that do, and should, apply in public policy.
 You will be introduced to philosophical concepts and ethical dilemmas facing governments around the world.

 Public policy leaders frequently interact with professional economists.
 This course aims to prepare MPP graduates to be critical consumers of economic thinking.
-You will explore economists’ preoccupation with markets, consider the challenges of financing policy via taxation, focus on design and how to choose between competing project designs, and examine the political obstacles that can hinder implementation, together with solutions suggested by the economic literature on institutions.
+You will explore economists’ focus on markets, consider the challenges of financing policy via taxation, focus on design and how to choose between competing project designs, and examine the political obstacles that can hinder implementation, together with solutions suggested by the economic literature on institutions.

 Policymaking is a fundamentally political process.
 The Politics of Policymaking will help prepare you to be a successful agent for change across diverse institutional contexts by learning how to ‘think politically'.
 You will consider how actors and institutions shape outcomes in domestic and international politics.
 Understanding and navigating these dynamics is essential for the advocacy for, design of, and implementation of successful policies.
 You will learn how to think politically, so as to be able get things done and effect meaningful change in policy and in government.